SlyAdrian/IoT-Efrei-2020-labs/lab1/report/step9/README.md

 ## Objective

-Change colors of an RGB LED 5 times with 1 second delay between each color.
+Change colors of an RGB LED 5 times with 1 second delay between each change.

 ## Code